daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/pre-giving-tuesday-email-split-test/README.md

 # pre-giving-tuesday-email split test (+)

+Context: Donation 'upsell' to existing pledgers

+**Question: Are effectiveness-minded (EA-adjacent) donors and pledgers more motivated to donate by**

+1. "A": (non-quantitative) **presentation of impact and effectiveness** (as in standard OftW pitch)
+2. "B": **Emotional appeals and 'identified victim' images**

 {% hint style="info" %}
 **To do:** This is being moved to the public gitbook [(edit link here)](https://app.gitbook.com/s/a3YtWoUiYYfiEQrBNztC/partner-organizations-and-trials/one-for-the-world-oftw/pre-giving-tuesday-email-split-test-+).